-Joshua Stamper has been a restless composer and remarkably active collaborator for over twenty years.
+Joshua Stamper has been a restless composer and collaborator for over twenty five years.
 His work reflects a deep interest in the intersection points between seemingly disparate musics, and a profound love for the intimacy, charm, and potency of chamber music.

 Stamper studied music composition and playwriting at Hampshire College and worked extensively with Pulitzer-prize winning composer Lewis Spratlan and Rome-prize winner David Sanford.
 Equally at home in the jazz, classical, avant-garde, and indie/alternative worlds, he has collaborated with hundreds of artists in both live and recording situations, in the United States and in Europe.
 He has worked with such luminaries as Sufjan Stevens, Danielson,Todd Rundgren, Robyn Hitchcock, Twin Sister, Emil Nikolaisen (Serena Maneesh), Anthony LaMarca (The War On Drugs, St. Vincent), Kevin Shea (Mostly Other People Do The Killing), and Rogerio Boccato (Kenny Garrett, Ben Allison).
 He has worked as an orchestral arranger and session musician for Sony/BMG and for independent labels Domino, Dead Oceans, Important Records, Sounds Familyre, Smalltown Supersound, and others.